New York City: Manhattan Midtown

 Times Square

-We went back towards the World Trade Center to take the Path over to Newark.
-Another day with tens of kilometers on foot. :)
+We headed back towards the World Trade Center to catch the PATH train to Newark.
+Another day with countless kilometers of walking. :)

 Are you still looking for a suitable hotel in New York?